anirudha13/dev-onboarding/git-workflow.md

 git pull origin dev
 git push origin my-feature-branch
 ```
+* You **MUST** merge your changes into dev by raising a PR of your branch against dev.
-* Then by merging your changes into dev using either the command line as,
+* If required you can merge your changes into dev using the command line as,
 ```
 git checkout dev
 git merge --no-ff my-feature-branch git branch -d my-feature-branch git push origin dev
 ```
-* You can also merge your changes into dev by raising a PR of your branch against dev.
+* **The preferred method for merging your feature branches into dev is ALWAYS by raising a PR.**

 #### UAT
 * Once dev is ready to be moved to UAT a PR **must** be created for merging dev into **pre-master**.